zhouwg/kantv/docs/FAQ.md

 I know very very very little about real/hard-core AI tech because I majored in economics at university and all computer-related knowledge was fully self-taught by library(I'm very poor at that time and I couldn't afford a PC). of course, I have not studied advanced mathematics or signal theory.

-The original author of whisper.cpp and llama.cpp is a real great genius programmer, but I'm just an ordinary Linux/Android system software programmer but I'm good at multimedia/streaming media tech.
+In short, I'm just an ordinary Linux/Android system software programmer(know something about iOS app development) but I'm good at streaming media tech and interested in study&practice AI tech in real-scenario on mobile device(Android or iOS).

 <hr>